Analyze successful stores in existing markets

 The data is aggregated through Data Apportionment, which you can read more about in the Data apportionment documentation.

 The Key Facts template displays a quick overview of important suitability variables.
 You can select from a variety of other templates to view information based on the suitability variables you added.
-You'll look at the Nearby Restaurants template to see which restaurants are closest to the location.
+You'll look at the Eating Places template to see information about restaurants close to the location.

 Note: